Genoese colonies: Possessions

-In 1155 Genoa was given a fondaco (store and market quarter) at Galata (Pera), facing Constantinople, by emperor Manuel Komnenos, although in the following century the relationship with the Byzantine Empire were often strained.
+In 1155, Genoa was given a fondaco (store and market quarter) at Galata (Pera), facing Constantinople, by emperor Manuel Komnenos, although in the following century the relationship with the Byzantine Empire were often strained.
 In 1201 the city also obtained privileges and quarters from the Kingdom of Armenia.
 Pera fell to the Ottoman forces in 1453, when all of Constantinople was captured.
 Meanwhile, Chios remained a fief of the Giustiniani family until the Ottoman conquest in 1566.
-There were some 33,000 descendants of the Genoese colonists in Constantinople and Izmir in 1933.
+There were some 33,000 descendants of the Genoese colonists in Constantinople and İzmir in 1933.
 Genoa had also conquered the island of Tabarka off the Tunisian coast, which was held by the Lomellini family from 1540 to 1742.
 Part of the latter's citizens later moved to Carloforte in Sardinia.

-In addition to its possessions in Crimea, the most important Genoese colonies in the Black Sea area were Taman, Copa, Bata, Maurolaca and Mapa, most of them would survive under Genoese rule until the late 15th century.
+In addition to its possessions in Crimea, the most important Genoese colonies in the Black Sea area were Taman, Copa, Bata, Maurolaca and Mapa; most of them would survive under Genoese rule until the late 15th century.

 The decline of the Genoese colonies in Crimea coincided with the Ottoman expansion in the late 15th century.
 Aside from the Crimean cities, Genoa also lost its lands in the Taman Peninsula, which had belonged to the noble Ghisolfi family.
 Other losses included the commercial bases of Licostomo in Moldavia and Moncastro near Odesa.
-The fall of the eastern colonies caused a deep economical crisis which eventually turned in an unstoppable decline for the Republic of Genoa as a major European power.
-It thus moved its interests in the western Mediterranean, establishing flourishing communities in Cadiz and Lisbon.
-Genoa, in particular, became an efficient banking base of Habsburg Spain; supplying loans and organizing slave trade as holders of an Asiento.
-Genoese traders were active in Old Panama one of the main ports on the Pacific, at least until 1671.
+The fall of the eastern colonies caused a deep economical crisis which eventually turned into an unstoppable decline for the Republic of Genoa as a major European power.
+It thus moved its interests in the western Mediterranean, establishing flourishing communities in Cadiz, Lisbon and Seville.
+Genoa, in particular, became an efficient banking base of Habsburg Spain, supplying loans and organizing slave trade as holders of an Asiento.
+Genoese traders were active in Old Panama, one of the main ports on the Pacific, at least until 1671.
+The Spanish governor of Panama, Sebastián Hurtado de Corcuera, even recruited Peruvians, Panamanians, and Genoese in Panama to found Zamboanga City after its conquest from the Muslim Sultanates of Sulu and Maguindanao in the Philippines.

 The last Genoese colonies disappeared in the 18th century: Tabarka was occupied by the Ottoman Empire (1742), and Corsica was annexed by France after the Treaty of Versailles in 1768.
 The Republic itself ended in 1797, when it was conquered by the French First Republic under Napoleon and replaced with the Ligurian Republic.